Business Analysis and Performance Management

 1. Management Control

-Management control is about the gathering and use of information to aid and coordinate organisational behaviour and decisions.
+Management control is about the gathering and use of information to aid and coordinate organizational behavior and decisions.
 This includes how to organise and plan activities, evaluate performance, implement strategies and manage risks.
 The design and use of dynamic control systems and control packages is an important topic.

-Firms operate in a complex world, where investors, governments and other stakeholders demand and expect firms to adopt new strategies to secure sustainable and ethical business practice.
+Firms operate in a complex world, where investors, governments, and other stakeholders demand and expect firms to adopt new strategies to secure sustainable and ethical business practices.
 Therefore, companies are increasingly evaluated based on their performance along non- financial performance dimensions such as social and environmental sustainability performance and compliance with regulatory requirements.

 • Structure and recommended tracks